TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

    }

-The important thing here is that you delete the given Offer from the Repository using the method :php:`remove()`.
+The important thing here is that you delete the given Offer from the repository using the method :php:`remove()`.
 After running through your extension, Extbase will delete the associated record from the Database by marking it as deleted.

 .. tip::

-    In principle, it doesn't matter how you generate the result (usually HTML code) inside the Action.
-You can even decide to use the traditional way of building extensions in your Action - with SQL Queries and maker-based Templating.
+    In principle, it doesn't matter how you generate the result (usually HTML code) inside the action.
+You can even decide to use the traditional way of building extensions in your action - with SQL Queries and maker-based Templating.
 We invite you to pursue the path we chose up till now, though.